mypreview/conj-lite/README.md

 ## Go premium

-The premium version of this theme is available to purchase from [Themeforest](https://themeforest.net/item/conj-ecommerce-wordpress-theme/21935639?ref=mypreview). :moneybag:
+The premium version of this theme is available to purchase from [www.conj.ws](https://www.conj.ws) website. :moneybag: